ssimontacchi/CarND-LaneLines-P1/writeup.md

 To deal with this, if there is no appropriate candidate line, I do not draw any line at all, which leaves brief moments when lane lines are not explicitly identified.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvement

 A possible improvement would be to shrink the space of the polygonal mask around the lane lines so there would be fewer distracting pixels.

 Thanks for reading!